livelifelively/documentation-driven-development-tools/src/workflows/workflow-creation.md

     - State the need for a new workflow and its intended purpose.
     - _"Let's create a workflow for..."_

-2.  **AI Assistant's Action: Draft the Workflow Skeleton**
+2.  **AI Assistant's Action: Propose a Skeleton from a Template**

+    - **Scan Existing Workflows:** The AI will first list the files in `src/workflows/` to find an existing workflow with a similar purpose (e.g., for a new "planning" workflow, look at `plan-documentation.md`).
-    - Based on the proposal, create a draft of the new workflow's header and core principles.
+    - **Propose a Skeleton:** Based on the most relevant existing workflow, the AI will propose a skeleton for the new workflow.
 This includes:
-      - `Objective`
-      - `Participants`
-      - `Trigger`
+      - `Objective`, `Participants`, `Trigger`
-    - Propose a high-level, multi-phase structure for the workflow (e.g., "Phase 1: Scaffolding, Phase 2: Detailed Design...").
+      - The standard `Core Principles of a Workflow Document` section.
+      - A `High-Level Phases` section, which provides a bulleted list overview of all phases in the document, copied from the template workflow.

 3.  **Checkpoint: Foundational Agreement**
     - The Human and AI Assistant discuss and refine the draft.